 Played straight in Ultra: Seven Days; Cowgirl's friends often tease her about her boyfriend's obvious (and strongly denied) homosexuality, and the fact that he is clearly engaging in a homosexual affair with his sidekick.
 It's subverted, however, in that the fact that Cowgirl herself also turns out to be gay and in the closet completely floors them... despite the fact that Cowgirl herself is in many ways rather butch.

+Light: I'm not gay.
 L: Oh, my apologies, I forgot that you're the sexual scourge of womankind.
 You obviously only have sex with me because you roll over in your sleep and misjudge the distance.
 Maybe you're sleepwalking... or maybe the term, 'sleepfucking', would be more appropriate.
 Maybe you're completely unaware of what you're doing.
+Light: It happens.

 In Fever Dreams Light doesn't like to think of himself as gay even though he's only ever enjoyed having sex with men.
 He is forced to come out in order to convince Rem that a relationship with Misawould never work.